 Humanitarian Action for Children

-10.5 million people accessing a sufficient quantity of safe water
+1.2 million people accessing a sufficient quantity and quality of water

 Country needs and strategy